spipu/html2pdf/doc/methods.md

 ## Debug Mode

-You can enable a debug mode wy using the following method:
+You can enable a debug mode by using the following method:

 ```php
 $html2pdf->setModeDebug();